ShailendraKK/CS-695/assignment2/Readme.md

 ◦ Objective: To build a cloud management system using the libvirt API.

 ◦ Built a system for load balancing and monitoring the CPU utilization of all server VM’s using the libvirt API.

-    The VM manager uses libvirt API to create and manage VM's.
+   The VM manager uses libvirt API to create and manage VM's and calculates CPU utilization to monitor the VM's performance.
 It has below Dependencies

 ## Dependencies